 Est. 1982

-Since opening 35 years ago, Arnold’s has made a name for itself nationally by earning a prestigious James Beard American Classics Award in 2009 and being featured on Diners, Drive-Ins & Dives in 2010.
-But at its heart, Jack and Rose Arnold’s kitchen will always be a low-key mom-and-pop shop, with various family members personally serving up meat-and-threes and sweet tea every weekday.
+Since opening 40 years ago, Arnold’s Country Kitchen has made a name for itself nationally by earning a prestigious James Beard American Classics Award in 2009 and being featured on Diners, Drive-Ins & Dives in 2010.
+But at its heart, Arnold’s will always be a low-key mom-and-pop shop, with various family members personally serving up meat-and-threes and sweet tea every weekday.

 Midtown Café